jenkinsci/reliza-integration-plugin/README.md

 ### 4.3 Create Jenkinsfile:

-Under pipeline, select pipeline script from SCM and put in your GitHub repository URL, if your repository is private you will need to put in credentials. <p>
+Under pipeline, select pipeline script from SCM and put in your GitHub repository URL, if your repository is private you will need to put in credentials.

-Branches to build default is set to master and set script path to Jenkinsfile. <p>
+Branches to build default is set to master and set script path to Jenkinsfile.

 The Jenkinsfile you create should contain only the pipeline script.

-## 5. Example pipeline:
+## 5. Example Pipeline/Jenkinsfile:

 ```
 pipeline {